GlideinWMS VO Frontend Installation¶

 configuration must be corrected.
 There should be no

-Creating a Condor grid mapfile.¶
+Creating a HTCondor grid mapfile.¶

-The Condor grid mapfile (
+The HTCondor mapfile (

 /etc/condor/certs/condor_mapfile) is used for

-authentication between the glideinWMS pilot running on a remote worker node, and
+authentication between the GlideinWMS pilot running on a remote worker node, and

 on the local machine.
 It is important that you map the DN's of: